TrevorCD/RogueLike-Dungeon-Generator/README.md

 			 ....#
 			 ....#

-       are counted as an intersection, but is not traversable
+       are counted as an intersection, but are not traversable